xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (keith)  Change the colour panel update button to purely apply the colour palette.
+All other colour settings are ignored.
 2018.29 August 19, 2018
    -- enh (keith)  Add key binding support for presets -- enh (keith)  Add a link to zoom in the help menu